stujones11/minetest-3d_armor/3d_armor/README.txt

 on_damage = func(player, stack)
 on_punch = func(player, hitter, time_from_last_punch, tool_capabilities)

+Notes:

-Notes: on_punch is called every time the player takes damage, `hitter`, `time_from_last_punch` and `tool_capabilities` can be `nil` and will be in the case of fall damage, etc. Return `false` to override armor damage effects.
+`on_punch` is called every time a player is punched or takes damage, `hitter`, `time_from_last_punch` and `tool_capabilities` can be `nil` and will be in the case of fall damage, etc. Return `false` to override armor damage effects.
 When armor is destroyed `stack` will contain a copy of the previous stack.